Page Content

 Intramural elective

-You have an option of an intramural elective, which includes a single one-month or two two-week rotations in transfusion medicine or transthoracic echocardiography.
+You have an option of an intramural elective, which includes a single one-month or two two-week rotations in transfusion medicine, POCUS, or global health.

 Research